3 Check your knowledge quiz

 .

-Reference Systems - Alphabetical
+Reference Systems - Chronological Filing

 Records in a business need to be accessible and may be filed in a computer or a steel cabinet.
 Any records management system must be able to provide the right information, at the right time, to the right person.